TIBCOSoftware/snappydata/docs/kubernetes.md

 bash-4.1#
 ```

-The command opens a session with bash prompt for the pod on which the volumes corresponding mentioned PVCs have been mounted on paths such as **/data0**, **/data1** and so on.
-You can then examine the logs in these monuted paths.
+In the above example, the second command opens a session with bash prompt for the pod on which the volumes corresponding to the mentioned PVCs are mounted on paths such as **/data0**, **/data1** and so on.

+You can then examine the logs in these mounted paths.
 For example:

 ```
 bash-4.1# ls /data1